Chapter 8: Teaching and Faculty Interactions with StudentsSave chapter as a PDF

 8.C Resources for Students (Ann Arbor Campus)Save section as a PDF

-Campus Information.
-Operating on average 19 hours a day, the Campus Information Center (CIC) is a handy resource for the entire University community, e-mail email@example.com, or visit the website at campusinfo.umich.edu.
+Campus Information Operating on average 19 hours a day, the Campus Information Center (CIC) is a handy resource for the entire University community.
+Contact the office via e-mail email@example.com, or visit the website at campusinfo.umich.edu.
 The CIC is located on the first floor of the Michigan Union.
 There is also a North Campus Information Center (NCIC), located in the Pierpont Commons Lobby.
 See also section 21.J “Information.”

 Students’ financial transactions with the University are handled by Student Financial Services & Teller Services finance.umich.edu/finops/student, also located on the second floor of SAB.
-Students are able to access their individual account information through Wolverine Access on the Web at <wolverineaccess.umich.edu>.
+Students are able to access their individual account information through Wolverine Access at wolverineaccess.umich.edu.

-For a psychological or psychiatric emergency concerning a student, call the Psychiatric Emergency Hotline.
+For a psychological or psychiatric emergency concerning a student, call:

 Office of the Ombuds (For Students).
 The Office of the Ombuds (for students) exists specifically to assist students in resolving a variety of problems, complaints, and conflicts within the University.
 The ombuds looks for equitable methods of resolution and works for the fair treatment of all parties involved in the disagreement.
 The Office of the Ombuds may provide counseling as well as information about policies and grievance and appeal procedures.
 The Office has no jurisdiction outside the University.
-On the Ann Arbor campus, the Office of the Ombuds is located at the Fleming Administration Building and the e-mail is <firstname.lastname@example.org>.
+On the Ann Arbor campus, the Office of the Ombuds is located in the Michigan Union, and the e-mail is firstname.lastname@example.org , or call 763-3545.
 Walk-in consultation may be available.
-See also their website at <www.umich.edu/~ombuds>.
+See also their website at https://ombuds.umich.edu/

 Registration, Records, Transcripts, and Residency.
 The Office of the Registrar at the University can be reached and students can access their records and transact most business through the Web on Wolverine Access: <wolverineaccess.umich.edu>.